 FINANCIAL OVERVIEW

-The University ended fiscal year 2019 with an operating surplus of \$298 million compared to \$196 million in fiscal year 2018.
-The University's net assets increased by \$2.3 billion to \$49.3 billion at June 30, 2019, due to investment returns on the endowment, generous contributions, and a disciplined focus on financial management.
+The University ended fiscal year 2021 with an operating surplus of \$283 million compared to a \$10 million deficit in fiscal year 2020.
+Our positive results are due to generous contributions and a disciplined focus on financial management.